Top 50 Creative Activities For Kids

 Creative activities for kids keep them busy and help them spend time in a productive manner.
-Here are top 50 creative activity ideas to boost your kid's mental growth.
+Here are top 50 creative activities to boost your kid's mental development and thinking skills.

 By Dr Priscilla J S Selvaraj

 “A child’s mind is not a container to be filled but rather a fire to be kindled.” – Dorothea Brande